Way2CU/Caracal/docs/tags/choice.markdown

 </cms:choice>
 ```

-_Note: Due to way XML is parsed, default option can only be last one._
+_Note: Due to way XML is parsed, `default` option can only be the last one._

 This tag supports the following attributes: